Concert in Rhythm

 Concert in Rhythm is an album by Ray Conniff and His Orchestra.
 It was released in 1958 on the Columbia label (catalog no. CS-8022).

+Charts

-The album debuted on Billboard magazine's popular album chart on September 29, 1958, peaked at No. 9, and remained on that chart for 39 weeks.
-It was certified by the RIAA as a gold record.
+The album debuted on Billboard magazine's Best-Selling LPs chart on September 29, 1958, peaking at No. 9 during a thirty-nine-week run.
+It was certified gold by the RIAA.

+Reception

-AllMusic later gave the album a rating of four stars.
+AllMusic gave the album a rating of four stars.
 Reviewer Greg Adams wrote that Conniff's "pop-oriented adaptations" of classical music "achieved perhaps his purest blend of voices and instruments, particularly on 'Theme From Swan Lake Ballet.'"